StefanEJonsson/osiris/README.md

 `val goal = new Objective(strength)`

-and you can connect a pin to it:
+You can connect a pin to it:

 `myPin ->- goal`